simpleParadox/cmput_697_project/README.md

 ## Run the experiments.
 To run the experiments, you need to have the following packages installed:
+- scikit-learn
+- torch
-- numpy
+- seaborn
 - pandas
-- sklearn
 - gensim
-- gradio (v3.23.0)
 - matplotlib
-- seaborn
+- gradio
-- torch
+- transformers

 Please install these packages according to your operating system and package manager.